lucianotonet/dev-assistant-client/README.md

 To update the version of the package, follow these steps:

-1. Update the version in the `pyproject.toml` file.
-2. Commit your changes with a descriptive message.
+1. Commit your changes with a descriptive message.
-3. Create a git tag with the format `vX.Y.Z` where `X.Y.Z` is the new version number.
+2. Create a git tag with the format `vX.Y.Z` where `X.Y.Z` is the new version number.
-4. Push your changes and the new tag to the repository.
+3. Push your changes and the new tag to the repository.

 The GitHub Actions workflow will automatically deploy the new version to PyPi when a new tag is detected.